tymyrddin/purple/source/docs/foundations/disclaimer.md

 names it as systemic rather than personal.
 [Problem-solving frameworks](problem-solving/index.rst) make the gap between stated problems and actual ones visible and name it as the normal starting condition rather than an anomaly.

-Applied to security, these lenses change what you look at.
+Applied to security, these lenses change what gets looked at.
 They make the political layer of a security problem visible alongside the technical one.
 They make communication patterns visible as a factor in whether honest reporting reaches the people who need to act on it.
 They make the model that has been quietly wrong for eighteen months visible as a candidate for investigation rather than a given.

 They are also complementary to each other.
 The Satir model describes the emotional and behavioural shape of change.
 ChangeShop describes how to work with a system that resists change.
-Systems thinking describes the structural conditions that produce the problems you are trying to address.
+Systems thinking describes the structural conditions that produce the problems being addressed.
 Montessori principles describe how to design environments where learning and capability development actually happen.
 Used together, they provide a more complete picture than any one of them does in isolation.

 ## Limits of these foundations

 They cannot replace domain knowledge.
-Understanding the Satir change model does not tell you how to design a pipeline, run a purple team exercise, or build an ISMS.
-These foundations inform how you work with people and organisations while doing those things.
+Understanding the Satir change model does not say how to design a pipeline, run a purple team exercise, or build an ISMS.
+These foundations inform how one works with people and organisations while doing those things.
 They do not substitute for technical competence in the work itself.

 They are not prescriptive.
-None of them tell you what to do in the specific situation in front of you.
+None of them say what to do in the situation at hand.
 They describe patterns and dynamics.
 How those patterns apply in a particular organisation, at a particular moment, with a particular set of constraints, requires judgement that no framework can provide in advance.